 Jan.
 6 panel subpoenas 6 more Trump associates in probe

-WASHINGTON (AP) — Expanding its probe, the congressional committee investigating the Jan.
-6 Capitol insurrection has issued subpoenas to six more associates of former President Donald Trump who were involved in his efforts to overturn his defeat in the 2020 election.
+WASHINGTON (AP) — Further expanding its probe, the U.S. House committee investigating the Jan.
+6 Capitol insurrection has issued subpoenas to six additional associates of former President Donald Trump who were closely involved in his efforts to overturn his defeat in the 2020 election.

-The House voted last month to hold longtime Trump ally Steve Bannon in contempt after he refused to comply with his subpoena from the panel investigating the origins of the violent attack.
-Trump himself is fighting the probe in court.

 “In the days before the January 6th attack, the former president’s closest allies and advisers drove a campaign of misinformation about the election and planned ways to stop the count of Electoral College votes,” Thompson said.
 “The Select Committee needs to know every detail about their efforts to overturn the election, including who they were talking to in the White House and in Congress, what connections they had with rallies that escalated into a riot, and who paid for it all.”

+The others contacted by The Associated Press did not respond to requests for comment.

+In the letter to Flynn — the former national security adviser who twice pleaded guilty to lying to the FBI and was also pardoned by Trump — Thompson cited a December Oval Office meeting with the then-president.
+Citing media reports, Thompson said Flynn and other participants “discussed seizing voting machines, declaring a national emergency, invoking certain national security emergency powers and continuing to spread the message that the Nov.
+2020 election had been tainted by widespread fraud.”

 The panel is working with other close Trump advisers to gain testimony, including former White House Chief of Staff Mark Meadows and administration aides Kashyap Patel and Dan Scavino.
-Bannon refused to comply with his subpoena.

-The committee has interviewed more than 150 people across government, social media and law enforcement, including some former Trump aides who have been cooperative.
+Members of the committee said they have been “engaging” with those witnesses but may move to hold them in contempt, as well, if they don’t comply soon.

 Trump’s own opposition has prompted some of his advisors, including Bannon, to say they can’t speak publicly about their roles.
-The former president is claiming he can assert executive privilege in a lawsuit aiming to block the government from releasing a tranche of internal White House documents, including call logs, drafts of remarks, speeches and handwritten staff notes from before and during the insurrection.
+The former president’s lawsuit argues that he can assert executive privilege, or a presidential claim to keep some information private, in an effort to block the government from releasing a tranche of internal White House documents to the panel.
+The committee has argued that privilege doesn’t apply.

 President Biden has so far waived executive privilege on nearly all the documents that the committee has asked for, citing the panel’s need to investigate the violent attack.

-In his subpoena to Eastman, Thompson sought to preemptively attack any attorney-client privilege that Eastman may look to cite to avoid testifying.
-The letter noted that Eastman has already “made extensive public comments regarding your legal advice, including your direct discussions with President Trump.”
+In his subpoena to Eastman, Thompson sought to preemptively attack any attorney-client privilege that he may attempt to cite to avoid testifying.
+The letter noted that Eastman has already “made extensive public comments” regarding his legal advice and direct discussions with Trump.

-Former Justice Department official Jeffrey Clark, who aligned himself with Trump’s efforts to overturn the election as others in the department pushed back, appeared for a deposition on Friday but declined to cooperate, presenting the committee with a letter saying he would not answer questions based on Trump’s assertions of privilege, including in the ongoing court case, according to a person familiar with the closed-door meeting who was granted anonymity to discuss it.
+Former Justice Department official Jeffrey Clark, who aligned himself with Trump’s efforts to overturn the election as other department leaders pushed back, appeared for a deposition on Friday but declined to cooperate, presenting the committee with a letter saying he would not answer questions based on Trump’s assertions of privilege, including in the ongoing court case.

 Thompson said afterward that he had rejected the claims of privilege and said Clark “has a very short time” to reconsider and cooperate.